neondatabase/website/content/docs/guides/neosync-anonymize.md

 [Neosync](https://www.neosync.dev/) is an open-source synthetic data orchestration platform that can create anonymized data and sync it across all of your database environments for better security, privacy, and development.

-In this guide, we'll show you how to anonymize sensitive data in a Neon database for testing and rapid development using Neosync.
+In this guide, we'll show you how to anonymize sensitive data in a Neon database branch for testing and rapid development using Neosync.

 ## Prerequisites

 To complete the steps in this guide, you require the following:

 - A Neon account and project.
 If you do not have those, see [Sign up](/docs/get-started-with-neon/signing-up#step-1-sign-up).
 - A source database in Neon.
-This guide uses a source database named `neon-neosync`, which has a `users` table populated with 1000 rows of data.
+This guide uses a source database named `neon-neosync` on your `main` branch, which has a `users` table populated with 1000 rows of data.
 To set up this table, see [Generate synthetic data with Neosync](/docs/guides/neosync-generate).
 - A [Neosync](https://www.neosync.dev/) account.

 ## Neon setup

 Anonymizing data requires source and destination databases.
-This section describes the source database that is used and how to set up a destination database in Neon where you will sync anonymized data using Neosync.
-Since Neon supports database branching, we'll create a branch for the destination database.
+This section describes the source database and how to set up a destination database branch in Neon where you will sync anonymized data using Neosync.
+A Neon branch is an isolated database environment that you can use for development and testing.

 ### The source database